-This means as a result that the centre will not be able to deliver or offer the students the respective awarding body's qualifications.
+This means as a result that the centre will not be able to deliver or offer students the respective awarding body's qualifications.

-The regulators and other awarding bodies will be informed of this action.
+The regulators, awarding bodies and other appropriate authorities will be informed of this action.

-At the time of withdrawal of centre recognition a centre will be informed of the earliest date at which it can reapply for registration and any measures it will need to take prior to this application.
+At the time of withdrawal of centre recognition a centre will be informed of the earliest date at which it can re-apply for registration and any measures it will need to take prior to this application.